Skincare

 Less hazardous make-up

-SUN PROTECTION Be smart!
+Be smart!
 Sunburn in children and teens may increase the deadliest form of skin cancer- melanoma.

 Avoid tanning beds, because tanning booths expose the skin 15 times more to UV than sunlight.
 Its use before age 30 can cause a 75% increase in melanoma.